aAtilaR3/cookbook-example/README.md

 # 4Z Cookbook 👩‍🍳

 Hey there!
 Welcome to our frontend technical exercise.
 We'd love to see you build a recipe app using the Spoonacular API.
-Don't worry - there's no strict requirements here, just 2 hours to show us how you like to build user interfaces!
+We've set up a few fun challenges for you to tackle in the next 2 hours!

 ## Getting Started 🚀